The-Osint-Toolbox/Data-Acquisition-OSINT/README.md

        <td><a href="https://github.com/cqcore/Telegram-OSINT">Telegram</a></td>
     </tr>
 </table>
 <p>If you find your details on a site, and it is a reputable site, it may offer you a means to remove it.
-You could also consider other ways to remove it, such as rights under GDPR or CCPA s examples.
+You could also consider other ways to remove it, such as rights under GDPR or CCPA as examples.
 You will find some resources in my Privacy Opt-Out repository that may help too.</p>
 <table>
     <tr>
        <td><a href="https://github.com/The-Osint-Toolbox/Privacy-Opt-Out">Privacy Opt-Out</a></td>